cyuen808/cyuen808.github.io/docs/index.md

 ### My Contribution

-As the Team Lead and Master Controller (Hub) designer for the ClapSense project, Caleb developed the main subsystem that coordinates all communication between the Audio Front-End, Light Detector Board, and Distance Front-End.
-His board, built around the Microchip PIC18F57Q43 Curiosity Nano, manages signal flow, initialization, and decision-making for the entire system.
+As the Team Lead and Master Controller (Hub) designer for the ClapSense project, Caleb developed the main subsystem that coordinates all communication between the Audio Front-End, Light Sensor Board, and Sensor Front-End.

-He designed the schematic and PCB for the Hub circuit, selected and justified key components such as the FAN8100N H-Bridge and DFRobot FIT0495-A DC motor, and documented how the 3.3 V logic, 5 V power regulation, and actuator control integrate safely within the team’s modular 8-pin ribbon interface.
+I designed the schematic and PCB for the Hub circuit, selected and justified key components such as the FAN8100N H-Bridge and DFRobot FIT0495-A DC motor, and documented how the 5 V logic, 5 V power regulation, and actuator control integrate safely within the team’s modular 8-pin ribbon interface.

 Beyond technical design, he ensured consistent documentation, power and logic standardization across all boards, and led coordination between team members during schematic review, PCB layout, and website integration for Team 204’s final submission.